Life after insolvency

 Once your debts are cleared, check your personal credit file to make sure it’s up to date.

-- If you had a Debt Repayment Plan (Summary Instalment Order or SIO), check your credit file shows how much you’ve repaid your creditors.
+- If you had a Debt Repayment Order (DRO), check your credit file shows how much you’ve repaid your creditors.

 - If you’ve been discharged from a No Asset Procedure or bankruptcy, make sure your credit file shows this.